What is in this leaflet

 - problems breathing

-If you are a man who has had problems fathering a child by in vitro fertilisation, make sure your doctor knows you are taking nifedipine.
-In a small number of cases of in vitro fertilisation, medicines like nifedipine seemed to have interfered with normal sperm function.
+In a small number of cases of in vitro fertilisation, medicines like nifedipine appeared to have interfered with the normal function of sperm.
 This effect went away after the medicine was stopped.
-Nifedipine should be considered as one of the possible causes if no other explanation can be found.
+In those men who are taking APO-Nifedipine XR and are repeatedly unsuccessful in fathering a child by in vitro fertilisation, the medicine should be considered as one of the possible causes if no other explanation can be found.

 Symptoms of an allergic reaction may include some or all of the following: